List of Nokia products: Nokia 7xxx – Fashion and Experimental series (1999–2010)

-Nokia 8xxx – Premium series (1996–2007, 2018–present)
+Nokia 8xxx (1996–2007, 2018–present)

+The Nokia 8000 series was originally referred to as the company's 'Premium' range of handsets including luxury phones.
 This series is characterized by ergonomics and attractiveness.
 The internals of the phone are similar to those in different series and so on that level offer nothing particularly different, however the physical handset itself offers a level of functionality which appeals to users who focus on ergonomics.
 The front slide keypad covers offered a pseudo-flip that at the time Nokia were unwilling to make.
 Materials used increased the cost and hence exclusivity of these handsets.

 The only exception to the rule (there are many in different series) is the 82xx and 83xx which were very small and light handsets.

 Nokia 9xxx – Communicator series (1996–2007)

 The Nokia 9000 series was reserved for the Communicator series, but the last Communicator, the E90 Communicator, was an Eseries phone.

 Lettered series: C/E/N/X (2005–2011)

 Cseries (2010–2011)

 The Nokia Cseries is an affordable series optimized for social networking and sharing.
 The range includes a mix of feature phones running Series 40 and some smartphones running Symbian.

 C1-00 and C2-00 are dual SIM phones, but with Nokia C1-00 both SIM cards cannot be utilized at the same time.